 Have sleep apnea?
 You might have hearing loss, too

-What is sleep apnea
+What is sleep apnea?

-Why does sleep apnea affect hearing health?
+How does sleep apnea affect hearing loss?

 Hearing health professionals have known for some time that circulatory issues can cause hearing loss.
 Research indicates those with heart disease are more than 50 percent more likely to have some type of hearing impairment.
 According to the American Diabetes Association, patients with diabetes are twice as likely to have hearing loss as those who do not.
 Smokers are more likely to develop hearing loss because the habit depletes oxygen levels in the inner ear.
 Untreated high blood pressure can also contribute to hearing loss as well as tinnitus, which is also known as ringing in the ears.